 Attach your full financial projections in the appendix of your plan along with any supporting documents that make your plan more compelling.
 For example, you might include your store design blueprint or location lease.

 Event Planning Summary

-Putting together your own business plan is a worthwhile endeavor.
-If you follow the template above, by the time you are done, you will truly be an expert.
+Putting together your own event planner business plan is a worthwhile endeavor.
+If you follow the event planning sample template above, by the time you are done, you will truly be an expert.
 You will really understand the business, your competition, and your customers.
 You will have developed a marketing plan and will really understand what it takes to launch and grow a successful event planning business.